kvendrik/philips-hue-cli/README.md

 ```

 ### Install manually
-Clone this repo, move into the folder and run the init command.
+Clone this repo, move into the folder, install the dependencies and run the init command.
 ```
 git clone https://github.com/kvendrik/philips-hue-cli.git
 cd philips-hue-cli